gciatto/course-scm-linux-advanced/content/containers/_index.md

 ## Running containers

 1. Pull an image: `docker pull adoptopenjdk`
-2. Run a container! `docker run adoptopenjdk`
+2. Run a container: `docker run adoptopenjdk`

 Every image provides a *default command*, running without options runs such default in a *non-interactive* terminal.